911: Devil Fish

 “There’s something on the screen!”
 It’s flying toasters!

-One of the earliest screen savers (moving patterns designed to prevent screen burn-in, in the early days of phosphor computer screens) was created in 1989 by Jack Eastman: a design of cute little flapping winged toasters whizzing across the screen.
+One of the earliest screen savers (moving patterns designed to prevent screen burn-in, in the early days of phosphor computer screens) was created in 1989 by Jack Eastman: a design of cute little winged toasters flapping their way across the screen.
 It was quickly followed by a host of imitators, including flying toilets, flying cows, etc.

 Sandra Bullock and Charles Haid look on.